Onimusha 3: Demon Siege: Development

 In order to fit the game's setting, the staff chose the French actor Jean Reno as a model for the new character of Jacques.
 Additionally, in order to make sure the game was realistic, Reno worked with the Capcom staff to make Jacques' motion capture and French voice acting.
 Inafune compared Reno's role with Takeshi Kaneshiro's work in the first Onimusha game as both actors are famous.
 By adding Reno, the team managed to appeal to both Eastern and Western gamers.
 Kaneshiro also returned to voice and motion capture Samanosuke.
-Director Takashi Yamasaki and CG movie action Director Donnie Yen were invited to help in the making of the game's movie scenes which "helped immensely" thanks to their experience.
+Director Takashi Yamazaki and CG movie action director Donnie Yen were invited to help in the making of the game's movie scenes which "helped immensely" thanks to their experience.
 Over a hundred staff members worked together in the game's opening scene which took two years to complete.

 As the first two Onimusha games were designed with the original PlayStation in mind, they were given 2D backgrounds.
-In contrast, Onimusha 3 started development after the PlayStation 2 was released, the team managed to develop 3D backgrounds thanks to a new engine.
+In contrast, Onimusha 3 started development after the PlayStation 2 was released, and the team managed to develop 3D backgrounds thanks to a new engine.
 Although the team faced the challenge of making the 3D backgrounds as interesting as the prerendered backgrounds, working some of the time on the PlayStation 2 gave the team confidence in designing the game.
 The Japanese version of the game was made less challenging than the American and European versions based on the wide audience Capcom was appealing to in Japan.

 For the Japanese launch of Onimusha 3, peripheral manufacturer Hori released a special Onimusha-themed memory card and the "Soul Controller", a 38-inch-long DualShock controller shaped like a tachi sword.
 Swinging the device around causes the player character within the game to do the same.
 Onimusha 3 was collected alongside its two predecessors and a strategy guide in Japan as part of a box set released by Capcom on December 22, 2004.

 Sourcenext ported Onimusha 3 to PC for a Japanese release on December 8, 2005.
-The PC version was subsequently published by Ubisoft for distribution on European retailers on February 24 and North American retailers on March 16 in 2006.
+The PC version was subsequently published by Ubisoft for distribution on European retailers on February 24 and North American retailers on March 16, 2006.
 It was also published by Capcom on Valve's Steam software on August 22, 2007.
 The game was also released with its two predecessors into the Onimusha Essentials compilation for North America in 2008.

 Pachislot

 A pachislot machine based on Onimusha 3 was distributed to parlors in Japan in January 2005.
 This machine was adapted into a PlayStation 2 video game titled Jissen Pachi-Slot Hisshouhou!
-Onimusha 3, released on July 14 the same year.
-It was published by Sega.
+Onimusha 3, released on July 14 the same year, published by Sega.